-The Company also maintains a plan to supplement executive benefits limited through qualified plans.
+Non-contributory defined benefit pension plans cover substantially all U.S. employees.
+Under the plans, retirement benefits are based either on both limited through qualified plans.
 Benefits are based on years of service and compensation.
 The plan is partially funded through a grantor trust as defined under Section 671 of the Internal Revenue Service Code of 1986.
 The Company sponsors contributory pension plans covering approximately 75% of the employees in the United Kingdom and substantially all of the Canadian employees.
 Pension benefits are based either on the employee's salary in the year of retirement or the average of the final three years.
-THE FUNDING POLICY IS TO CONTRIBUTE ANNUALLY AT ACTUARIALLY DETERMINED RATES.
+THE FUNDING POLICY IS TO CONTRIBUTE ANNUALLY $\bar{\text{AT}}$ ACTUARIALLY DETERMINED RATES.
 IT IS THE COMPANY'S INTENT TO MAINTAIN A WELL-FUNDED PLAN.